 From there, LightStream may contact you for more details and documentation.
 If approved, you’ll need to sign your loan documents electronically and provide LightStream with your bank account details.
 The money will then be deposited into your bank account, which means you’ll need to pass it along to the seller, whether that’s a dealer or private seller.
 LightStream will not send the money to the seller directly.

-It’s important to note that LightStream doesn’t offer any preapproval options, but if you apply and are approved for a loan, you are under no obligation to accept the loan.
+It’s important to note that LightStream doesn’t offer any pre-qualification or preapproval options, so this means that the application process above involves a hard credit pull.
+If you apply and are approved for a loan, you are under no obligation to accept the loan.

 How to qualify for your best rates